-- 48) Airport improvements. - 49) Nonprofit camps or recreational facilities for charitable purposes. - 50) Exemption of manufacturers' inventories. - 51) Water pollution control structures and equipment exempt. - 52) Structures and equipment for air pollution control. - 53) Motor vehicle of serviceman. - 54) Wholesale and retail business inventory. - 55) Property of totally disabled persons up to \$1,000. - 56) Active solar energy systems. - 57) Solar energy electricity generating systems. - 58) Property leased to a charitable, religious or nonprofit organization. - 59) Manufacturing or service facility in a distressed municipality or a targeted investment community. - 60) Machinery and equipment in a manufacturing facility in a distressed municipality or a targeted investment community. - 61) Vessels used primarily for commercial fishing. - 62) Passive solar energy systems. - 63) Solar energy electricity generating and cogeneration systems. - 64) Vessels in the assessment year beginning on or after October 1, 1981... - 65) Vanpool vehicles. - 66) Motor vehicles leased to state agencies on or after June 4, 1982. - 67) Beach property belonging to or held in trust for cities. - 68) Any livestock used in farming or any horse or pony assessed at less than \$1,000. - 69) Property of the Metropolitan Transportation Authority. - 70) Manufacturing and equipment acquired as part of the technological upgrading of a manufacturing process in a distressed municipality or a targeted investment community. - 71) Any motor vehicle owned by a member of an indigenous Indian tribe or their spouse, and garaged on the reservation of the tribe. - 72) New machinery and equipment in manufacturing facilities, including machinery and equipment used in the biotechnology industry. - 73) Temporary structures used in seasonal agricultural production, including hoop houses, poly houses, high tunnels, overwintering structures and shade houses - 74) Certain vehicles used to transport freight for hire (GRW in excess of 26,000.) - 75) Certain health care institutions (UCONN Dempsey Hospital)
+- 48) Airport improvements. - 49) Nonprofit camps or recreational facilities for charitable purposes. - 50) Exemption of manufacturers' inventories. - 51) Water pollution control structures and equipment exempt. - 52) Structures and equipment for air pollution control. - 53) Motor vehicle of serviceman. - 54) Wholesale and retail business inventory. - 55) Property of totally disabled persons up to \$1,000. - 56) Active solar energy systems. - 57) Class I renewable energy resources and hydropower facilities - 58) Property leased to a charitable, religious or nonprofit organization. - 59) Manufacturing or service facility in a distressed municipality or a targeted investment community. - 60) Machinery and equipment in a manufacturing facility in a distressed municipality or a targeted investment community. - 61) Vessels used primarily for commercial fishing. - 62) Passive solar energy systems or cooling systems and hybrid systems. - 63) Solar energy electricity generating and cogeneration systems. - 64) Vessels in the assessment year beginning on or after October 1, 1981. - 65) Vanpool vehicles. - 66) Motor vehicles leased to state agencies on or after June 4, 1982. - 67) Beach property belonging to or held in trust for cities. - 68) Any livestock used in farming or any horse or pony assessed at less than \$1,000. - 69) Property of the Metropolitan Transportation Authority. - 70) Manufacturing and equipment acquired as part of the technological upgrading of a manufacturing process in a distressed municipality or a targeted investment community. - 71) Any motor vehicle owned by a member of an indigenous Indian tribe or their spouse, and garaged on the reservation of the tribe. - 72) New machinery and equipment in manufacturing facilities, including machinery and equipment used in the biotechnology industry. - 73) Temporary structures used in seasonal agricultural production, including hoop houses, poly houses, high tunnels, overwintering structures and shade houses - 74) Certain vehicles used to transport freight for hire (GRW in excess of 26,000.) - 75) Certain health care institutions (UCONN Dempsey Hospital) - 76) Machinery and equipment assess commencing on or after October 1, 2011.

-STATE GRAND LEVIES FISCAL YEARS 1997-2004 (\$ Millions)
+STATE GRAND LEVIES FISCAL YEARS 2001-2008 (\$ Millions)